-Anything that requires employee action beyond their daily duties requires some marketing and training.
+Anything requiring employee action beyond their daily duties requires marketing and training.
 Many employees recognize a new normal but don’t necessarily know what their responsibilities are within it.
 Signs that remind employees of the responsibilities necessary to protect each other in hybrid spaces and outline the necessary steps to do so will dramatically increase employee participation.

 Frequent mentions are necessary either in employee meetings or through group email.
-Most people need to have new concepts repeated numerous times in order to internalize them and make them second nature.
+Most people need to have new concepts repeated numerous times to internalize them and make them second nature.

 Antibacterial Fogging Can Make a Big Difference

-Employees won’t always be as regimented about cleaning as is hoped and bacteria and their friends, fungi, viruses, and other nasty particles are always looming large.
-Occasional Hydrogen Peroxide fogging is a great way to make sure the entire space is bacteria-free.
+Employees won’t always be as regimented about cleaning as is hoped, and bacteria and their friends, fungi, viruses, and other nasty particles are always looming large.
+Occasional Hydrogen Peroxide fogging is a great way to ensure the entire space is bacteria-free.
 Working on the molecular level, the aerosolized hydrogen peroxide gets into every part of the work area, ensuring everything is decontaminated.
-If performed on a Saturday, the work area is useable again when employees return on Monday to a completely clean office.
+If performed on a Saturday, the work area is useable again when employees return to a completely clean office on Monday.